mdonahue-godaddy/k6-web-dashboard-example/README.md

 # k6-web-dashboard-example

-This repsitory is one example of how you can implement a simple and purely open source instance of K6 with the xk6 web dashboard extension into a GitHub CI/CD workflow.
+This repsitory is one example of how you can implement a simple and purely open source instance of K6 with the xk6 web dashboard extension within a GitHub CI/CD workflow.
 There are many other ways to effectively use k6.
-Please see the [Additional Resources](#additional-resources) section below for more information.
+Please see the [Additional Resources](#additional-resources) section below for more resources.

-This example uses TypeScript to generate JavaScript code that is compiled dynamically by k6 and ran internally within k6.
+`NOTE: This example uses TypeScript to generate JavaScript code that is compiled dynamically by k6 and ran internally within k6.
+You can just use JavaScript directly.`

 ## Setup